brightdigit/ContributeWordPress/Content/tutorials/hkliveworkoutbuilder-healthkit-workout-session.md

 ## HKLiveWorkoutBuilder

-While the process, isn\'t the most complicated, the frequency of results its very often.
+While the process, isn't the most complicated, the frequency of results its very often.
 Luckily, `HKLiveWorkoutBuilder` simplifies the process while giving the app more frequent data.
 In short, [`HKWorkoutBuilder`](https://developer.apple.com/documentation/healthkit/hkworkoutbuilder)